 4. Clean leaf falls

 Leaves tend to fall off from the plants with time.
 As a result, they tend to make the garden untidy and unhealthy as they could spread pest and diseases.
-Therefore, it is important to regularly clean leaf falls to ensure that the garden stays healthy.
+Therefore, is important to regularly clean leaf falls to ensure that the garden stays healthy.
 You can use a rake for this purpose.
+You can also use a leaf blower to instantly clear off the pile of leaves in your garden.
+However, using a leaf blower can be a bit tricky if it is your first time.
+If you are invested in a gas-powered one, starting a gas leaf blower may include following carefully the required procedures.

 5. Avoid crowding of plants and trees